The Shift: Why AI-Native Networking Has Become a Business Imperative

 Across industries, IT leaders are acknowledging an unavoidable truth: traditional networking has reached its limit.
 Complexity has exploded beyond what human-driven architectures can sustainably manage.
 Performance variability has become a business risk.
 And user experience — once considered a “nice to have” — is now a direct measure of operational success.

-This is the backdrop for one of the most important technology shifts of the decade:
+This is the backdrop for one of the most important technology shifts of the decade: the rise of AI-Native Networking as the new baseline for modern organisations.

 The Breaking Point: Complexity No Longer Plays by Old Rules

-IT teams are overwhelmed by constant ticket loads.
-Troubleshooting relies on guesswork.
-Outages and degradation are harder to diagnose.
-Security gaps multiply.
-And every delay impacts the business:
+The result is operational drag.
+IT teams are overwhelmed by constant ticket loads, and troubleshooting relies on guesswork.
+Outages and degradation are harder to diagnose, and security gaps multiply.
+In this environment, “manual networking” simply cannot keep up.

 The Shift: From Network Uptime to Experience Assurance

+For decades, uptime was the defining metric of network performance.
 But organisations are no longer judged on whether a network is available.
+They are judged on whether the experience is consistently excellent.

+This is where AI-Native Networking represents a fundamental architectural leap.
 Platforms like Mist AI and the Marvis Virtual Network Assistant (VNA) bring real-time telemetry, automated root-cause identification, and proactive issue resolution into everyday operations.
 Instead of reacting to user complaints, the network begins anticipating problems — and fixing them — before anyone notices.

-What AI-Native Networking Really Means (Without the Hype)
+What AI-Native Networking Really Means

 It is an architectural shift built on four principles: